Cardi B Enlists Kanye West, Lil Durk to Flaunt Some 'Hot Sh-t'

-Cardi B is on some serious “Hot Shit” and Kanye West and Lil Durk join her on the new banger.
+Cardi B is on some serious “Hot Shit” — and she’s tapped Kanye West and Lil Durk to join her on the new banger.
 The track is Cardi’s first single of 2022.

 Cardi teased she had a new song “coming soon” during the BET Awards on Sunday with an ad that she also shared on social media.
 Earlier this week, she also shared the single artwork, which revealed her collaborators Lil Durk and Kanye West.
 Her final teaser included her enjoying a lavish champagne brunch on a terrace in New York.